If you have been trying to understand the process and legality of marriage annulment in New Jersey, then you have come to the right place!

 “Spouses looking to get their marriages annulled must first prove to the court that the union was never valid in the first place,” says Connecticut Family lawyer Galit Moskowitz

-The most common grounds for annulment in New Jersey is fraud, where either spouse entered into the union under duress or fraud.
+The most common grounds for annulment in New Jersey is fraud.
+In such a case, either spouse entered into the union under duress or fraud.
 Here are other grounds you should be aware of:

-- If either spouse was underage when married
+- Whether either spouse was underage when married

-- If either spouse was intoxicated while consenting to the marriage
+- If either spouse was under intoxication while consenting to the marriage

 - If either spouse had a mental disability that prevented them from consenting to the marriage